danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 ### 3.8 Exercise in class

-- Try to run the *Asterisk Painting* [here](https://gitlab.com/siusoon/Aesthetic_Programming_Book/blob/master/sample_codes/p5_SampleCode/ch3_InfiniteLoops/index.html)
+- Run the *Asterisk Painting* [here](https://gitlab.com/siusoon/Aesthetic_Programming_Book/blob/master/sample_codes/p5_SampleCode/ch3_InfiniteLoops/index.html)
-- Try reading the source code above.
+- Read the source code above.
-- Using the decoding method that we have introduced earlier in this chapter, try to speculate, experiment and map your thoughts with the source code.
+- Use the decoding method that we have introduced earlier in this chapter, try to speculate, experiment and map your thoughts with the source code.
-    - *Speculation:* Describe what see/experience on the screen?
+    - *Speculation:* Describe what you see/experience on the screen?
         - What are the elements on the screen?
         - How many asterisks are there on the screen and how are they arranged?
         - What is moving and how do they move?